danyalwg/RealTime-Drone-Video-Captioning/README.md

 ### Cloning the Repository

-To clone the repository, open your terminal (or Command Prompt on Windows) and execute the following commands:
+Open your terminal (or Command Prompt on Windows) and run:

 ```
 git clone https://github.com/your-username/RealTime-Drone-Video-Captioning.git